BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 Great for building knowledge management systems such as the Zettelkasten system.
 See more on what Zettelkasten is and how to use it (Not published yet, but you can join my mailing-list to get notified).

 I backup my data using Git & Github and synchronise my files between my desktop pc, laptop and phone using Syncthing.
-More on Syncthing ==down below==.
+More on Syncthing down below.

 ### Notion
 I use it for quick notes.
-It's great for note-taking and organising.
+It's great for note-taking and organizing.
 A lot of short notes I take during my university lectures land here.

 Everything is easily shared between multiple devices, collaboration is easy and there are many built in functionalities.
 Great to plan something together like a trip or cooking.